PS5 price revealed on Danish retail site will make your eyes water

 We know that both the Xbox Series X and PS5 have a 'holiday 2020' launch window, and Microsoft let slip an even more accurate date of 'Thanksgiving 2020' on its own website, although it claimed that this was simply an error.
 Thanksgiving falls at the end of November, for readers who aren't in the US, and is in line with the launch dates of Microsoft's previous console.
 Sony has been less consistent with its console release dates, but based on its track record, a November window seems likely.

-Either way, the launch of both consoles could be impacted by the global pandemic, and that could mean an increased price or delays.
+Either way, the launch of both consoles could be impacted by the current situation, and that could mean an increased price or delays.
 We'll have to wait and see how far-reaching the consequences are.

 More on coronavirus: